w0unc/w0unc.github.io/_events/fieldops/event/2020-12-19-rac-winter-contest.md

 street:								'TBA' # The street address of the event.
 address:							'TBA' # The city and state of the event.
 start-date:						2020-12-19 # THe date the event will start.
 YYYY-MM-DD.
-end-date:							2020-12-20 # THe date the event will end.
+end-date:							2020-12-19 # THe date the event will end.
 YYYY-MM-DD.
-time:									['12:00 PM - 12:00 AM EST', '12:00 AM - 3:00 AM EST'] # The time range of the event.
+time:									['12:00 PM - 11:59 PM EST'] # The time range of the event.
 Does not include travel.
 An array of times for multi-day events.
 ninerengage-id:				'' # An event id for the event on NinerEngage.
 Optional.
 link:									'https://rac.ca/category/prog/contesting' # An external link to the event.
 Optional.
-access:								'Club' # Who will be able to join us for the event.
+access:								'Public' # Who will be able to join us for the event.
 Values: 'Club', 'School', or 'Public'.
-status:								'Attending' # Provides the status of the event.
+status:								'Planned' # Provides the status of the event.
 Values: 'Attending', 'Planned', 'Cancelled'.
-rsvp:									false # Provides a note if RSVP via email is required.
-transportation:				false # Provides a note if transportation will be provided.
 published:						true # Toggle visibility of the event in feeds.
 tags:									['fieldops'] # The tags for the event.
 ---